| Term 1 (15 weeks) |

 Animal Cell Biotechnology

-(UBC BIOT 310) Examines the inner workings of the animal (mammalian) cell and the application of this knowledge in biotechnology.
-Includes lecture topics on methods of cell biology, membranes, intracellular compartments, cell signalling, and cell division.
-Includes lab techniques such as cell culture, monoclonal antibody productions, and gene transfer.
-Prerequisites: BIOT 3201 and BIOT 3210
+Cell biology is the study of structure-function relationships at the sub-cellular level.
+This course examines the inner workings of the animal (mammalian) cell and the application of this knowledge in biotechnology.
+Includes lecture topics on membranes, intracellular compartments, cell signalling, and cell division.
+Laboratory topics include: in vitro cell culture, gene transfer and expression analysis, cell-based assays, immunostaining and fluorescence microscopy.
+(UBC BIOT 310)

 |